IPAMS/IDSimF/documentation/modules/module_overview.rst

     Provides particle based modeling of chemical kinetics and reaction dynamics of charged particles.

-The detailed documentation of the modules is not finished yet.
+Parts of the in source docstrings are not finished yet.
 In the meantime, refer to the actual source code for details.